msg-CareerPaths/csharp-training/chapters/500-unit-tests.md

 **Exercices:**

 Create a xUnit test project for the previous application that you worked on, by adding a new tests project in the same solution.
-The test project name and folder structure,test class and method names should respect the recomended naming conventions.
+The test project name, folder structure,test class and method names should respect the best practice naming conventions.
-Add a test class for the ProductCategoryController and test the following:
+Add a test class for the product category controller and test the following:
  - Test if the GetAsync(int id) method returns a NotFound result if the given id does not exists in the categories list.
  - Test if the GetAsync(int id) method returns a product category result if a given input id param exists in the categories list.